machinalis/iepy/docs/preprocess.rst

 Each token is augmented with metadata about its part of speech such as noun, verb, adjective and other grammatical tags.
 Along the token itself, this is used by the NER to detect an entity occurrence.

-The one used by default it's the `Stanford Log-linear Part-Of-Speech Tagger <http://nlp.stanford.edu/software/tagger.shtml>`_
+The one used by default it's the one that the `Stanford CoreNLP <http://nlp.stanford.edu/software/corenlp.shtml>`_ provides

 Named Entity Recogntion
 -----------------------